Updated: Apr 16, 2022

 Farmville: Gifts that can improve the farm or increase revenues are sent between neighbors.

-Real Life: Leads, advice, or coaching are provided between people in order to increase business.
+Real Life: Leads, advice, or coaching are provided between people in order to increase everyone's business.

 Farmville: Announce your accomplishments to everyone around you.

-Real Life: Announce about your accomplishments and send them to everyone.
+Real Life: Market and announce your accomplishments and send them to everyone.

 Farmville: Visit neighbors and help them with their farms while you gain experience and money.